 All participation platforms come by default with a citizenlab.co web address.
 This is the easiest out-of-the-box solution as no additional configuration is needed.
 Platforms using the CitizenLab domain end in *.citizenlab.co.
 You can choose what goes in the front of that - for instance, hello.citizenlab.co or cityname.citizenlab.co.

 If your organisation already has a domain set up for its primary website, you might want to use a sub-domain for your participation platform.
 What is a sub-domain?
 This is what goes at the front of the web address.
-For instance, if your primary website is www.cityname.gov, the sub-domain here is ‘www.’
+For instance, if your primary website is 'https://www.cityname.gov', the sub-domain here is ‘www.’
 You can switch out the ‘www’ with something else for your CitizenLab platform.
-For instance, participate.cityname.gov or engage.cityname.gov.
+For instance, 'https://participate.cityname.gov' or 'https://engage.cityname.gov'

 Even though your participation platform is using the same domain as your primary website, they are each distinct websites with their own content.
 However, a subdomain works well for consistent branding and to help people know that the platform is a part of your organisation.

-You can use a custom domain of your own choosing.
+Use a custom domain of your own choosing

 Your participation platform can be hosted at a custom web address.
 You’ll need to register the domain name that you’d like to use (there are a number of websites that help you check if the web address you want is still available or is already in use) and we can help you get it set up.